 Wisconsin.
-He was raised at 4321 North
+He was raised at 4321 North Walnut

 While Boyd was still in high school, he enlisted in the Wisconsin National Guard.
-During his senior year of high school, his tank company was called to federal duty as a member of A Company, 192nd Tank Battalion.
-This resulted in his receiving his high school diploma at Fort Knox, Kentucky.
+During his senior year of high school, his tank company was called to federal duty as a member of A Company, 192nd Tank Battalion, which resulted in his receiving his high school diploma at Fort Knox, Kentucky.

 In late August, the

 battalion was informed it would take part in